 - Volunteer training: Program developers created and ran a 1-week training program consisting of four full-day sessions, plus an additional day for mandatory hospital education.
 Training topics included infection control, use of personal protective equipment, gentle exercise, use of hearing aids and battery replacement, menu completion/food choices, and positioning and feeding patients with swallowing problems.

 - Pilot testing and permanent adoption: Bega Hospital piloted the program with an initial group of 12 volunteers beginning in May 2009.
 Six additional volunteers were recruited in October 2009 to increase the available pool of volunteers.
-Based on its success, Bega Hospital committed to continuing the program permanently.
+Based on its success, Bega Hospital committed to continuing the program permanently, and as of 2013 the program continues to operate.

 Resources Used and Skills Needed